Interface PathfindingSearch

 • result

-Retrieves the result of the pathfinding operation if it has completed.
+Retrieves the result of the pathfinding operation if it has completed normally.

 Returns: